 As a general rule, choose fuses that are above the max current of your circuit load, but below the amperage rating of your wiring.

 Going back to our LED light example – the total max current of our light circuit is 1.5A.
 So, we fused this circuit with a 2A fuse.
 This is above the max current of our lights, but well below the amperage rating of the 14 AWG wiring we used.

 For larger items like your batteries and inverter, you’ll want to use a different type of fuse.
 We used ANL fuse holders with the proper fuses for our batteries and inverter, and an inline MC4 fuse holder to fuse our solar panels.

 Make sure to check the manuals for your solar charge controller, inverter, and batteries for manufacturer-recommended fuse sizes.

 Note: Renogy’s premium solar kits include ANL fuses/holders, as well as an MC4 inline fuse holder.
 Then you’ll just need some larger ANL fuses for your inverter.
 And, if you use the coupon code GnomadHome at checkout, you’ll get 10% off your purchase!

 Cutting and Crimping Wires

-How do all these wires connect to each other?
+How do all these wires connect to each other and your components?
 With crimp connectors!